conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

 Downloading and Packaging Pre-built Binaries
 --------------------------------------------

 This is an example of scenario 3 explained in the introduction.
-If we are not building the libraries we likely have them somewhere in a remote repository.
-In this case, creating a complete Conan recipe, with the detailed retrieval of the binaries could be the preferred method, because it is reproducible, and the original binaries might be traced.
+If we are not building the libraries, we likely have them somewhere in a remote repository.
+In this case, creating a complete Conan recipe with the detailed retrieval of the binaries could be the preferred method, because it is reproducible, and the original binaries might be traced.

 Please, first clone the sources to recreate this project.
 You can find them in the